ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ### ChatGPT
 ChatGPT was used primarily for the three following things.

 - Understanding and debugging error messages

 - Writing some HTML and CSS code

 - Understand and discussing

+&nbsp;

 **Understanding and debugging error messages.**
 This can be very helpful since error messages can be very long and contain a lot of information, which is ideal for LLM's.
 Sometimes they can also be harder to understand if you don't have a lot of knowledge of the framework you are using.
 Tho, one has to be careful as to not every time they see an error to jump to the nearest LLM, as debugging is a crucial skill for a developer.
 You are not always going to be allowed to use a LLM out in a job.
 Therefor, we tried to mostly use it, after being stock on error for an extended period of time.
+&nbsp;

 **Writing some HTML and CSS code.**
 Since we don't have a lot of knowledge regarding HTML and CSS, but we have a fairly great programming understanding, we can quite effectively work with an LLM to generate,  HTML and CSS quickly.
+&nbsp;

 **Understand and discussing code.**
 If you don't have other people around, this can be very helpful, especially if you find some code online, whether it's from a stack overflow post, or if it's documentation.
 When learning a new language or framework, this can especially be helpful, since you don't know a lot of the tricks yet.
+&nbsp;

 Overall, the use of LLM's speed-up our development process, and helped us get a better understanding of c# and dot net.